-Children at St Anne’s are enthusiastic about History and enjoy the topics that they explore in School.
-So why not encourage their interest out of School and visit one of our local museums for a fantastic day out and entry to each venue is free!
+Our children here at St Anne’s are enthusiastic about History and enjoy the topics that they explore in School.
+So why not encourage their interest outside School and visit one of our local museums for a fantastic day out and entry to each venue is free!

 At the World Museum you will discover amazing collections including Ancient Civilisations, The Natural World and Dinosaurs.
 The Ancient Egypt Gallery has some interesting and unusual artefacts on display.
 Just visit http://www.liverpoolmuseums.org.uk/wml for more information or follow them on Twitter @World_Museum

 Try the Museum of Liverpool to discover more about the history of life in Liverpool including transport, community, music, sport and trade.
 Visit http://www.liverpoolmuseums.org.uk/mol to find out more.

 The Maritime Museum offers a wealth of information about our city’s heritage as an international port and its trade links across the world.
 You will find models of various shipping vessels on display including the famous Lusitania.

 Research the history of Liverpool in cartoon images at http://historyofliverpool.com/